Paws4people®️

 Client or Handler Transfer Training

-Within the paws4people and paws4vets Programs, the process of a Conditional Client learning to utilize their Assistance Dog to control, regulate, and mitigateSM their symptoms is known as Intervention Transfer TrainingSM (ITT).
+Within the paws4people and paws4vets Programs, service dog training continues with the Client learning to utilize their Assistance Dog to control, regulate, and mitigate™ their symptoms, which is also known as Intervention Transfer Training™ (ITT).

 Testing